ccao-data/data-architecture/dbt/README.md

 ### I'm trying to generate and serve docs locally, but I'm running into an error

-Sometimes when trying to generate and serve docs locally, dbt will raise errors if your development database is too far out of sync with the state of the DAG.
+Sometimes when trying to generate and serve docs locally, dbt will raise errors if your development environment is too far out of sync with the state of the production environment.
 That error will look something like this:

 ```bash
 $ dbt docs generate